Follow the International System of Units (SI) as a guide for units of measurement (see

 We do hyphenate Co-ordinator, Vice-Chancellor and Pro-Vice-Chancellor.

-Use italics for non-English words, book titles, films, talks, radio and TV programmes (eg Charles Dickens’ Bleak House, the BBC programme World in Action), sculpture, ships and titles of major musical works, but keep song titles in roman without quotes: Symphony No.5 in C minor, A Hard Day’s Night.
+Use italics for non-English words, book/journal titles, films and talks (eg Charles Dickens’ Bleak House), sculpture, ships and titles of major musical works, but keep song titles in roman without quotes: Symphony No.5 in C minor, A Hard Day’s Night.
 Note, we do not use italics for festivals, such as Open Cambridge, Festival of Ideas and Open Cambridge.

 Avoid leaving a space between number and unit of measurement (10km, not 10 km).
 Commonly used measurements include: cm, mm, km, g, l (litre), MB, GB, kHz, MHz, KB.
 If your source material uses imperial units, always include the metric equivalent in brackets.